Skip to main content

 How can demography contribute to democratic resilience?
 Between alarmism, wishful thinking and expectation management

 Simple explanations for the success of anti-democratic movements often fall short.
-This workshop analyses demographic developments and their consequences for skills shortages, the welfare state and regional provision.
-We examine how these factors contribute to fears of loss and political overload, and derive concrete options for political decicion-makers.
+This workshop analyses demographic developments and their consequences for skills shortages and the regional provision of public services.
+We examine how these factors contribute to fears of loss and political overload, and discuss options for political decision-makers.

 Image